hannonhill/Custom-Authentication-Module-Examples/CAS/remoteUserAuth/mod_auth_cas.markdown

 - Navigate to directory and run: `.configure; make; make install` If anything fails, please check that you have all of the module’s dependencies installed and then try compiling again.
 May be necessary to pass “--with-apxs” flag specifying location of binaries to use.
 For example:
   ./configure --with-apxs=/usr/sbin/apxs
-  When I did this, I had to install: openssl-devel, httpd-devel, and curl-devel before ./configure would run successfully
+  When I did this, I had to install: gcc, openssl-devel, httpd-devel, and curl-devel before ./configure would run successfully

 ### Configure AJP for Cascade and Apache